-Salt cod has been very difficult for me to find, especially since I live in the landlocked middle of the United States.
-But I’ve been on a mission for find it because I have such great memories of the ways my mother used to cook with it.
+Salt cod has been very difficult for me to find, but for years I’ve been on a mission for find it because I have great memories of the ways my mother used to cook with it.
 We lived in Seattle for three years when I was growing up, and I’m guessing because of the abundance of cod in Puget Sound, that salt cod was more prevalent there as well.

 As a child I remember loving the little wooden box that it came in – the top slid in and out and it was just so cute.
 Unfortunately, I could never quite get rid of the nasty fishy smell, so the cute box never remained in my possession for long…